 #2: Ironman vs Triathlon: History

-Although the sport of triathlon has now been around for over 100 years, the Ironman triathlon did not make its first appearance until 1978.
+Although the sport of triathlon has existed for over 100 years, the first Ironman triathlon did not make its appearance until 1978.

 This ultra-distance triathlon event was first staged with just 15 participants, each taking on the challenge of the 140.6-mile distance.